Don’t Judge by Appearance: The Intelligence Hidden in Non-Speakers

 The breakthrough that transformed our family, our understanding, and his future

 For most of Avrumi’s life, he lived inside a world shaped by limited communication.
 With only minimal verbal abilities, he relied on simple signs and sounds to express his most basic needs.
-Yet we always sensed there was so much more—thoughts, ideas, and understanding—locked inside him with no reliable way out.
+Yet we always sensed there was so much more—thoughts, opinions, humor, depth—locked inside him with no reliable way out.

 This was Avrumi’s reality for 19 years.

 Years ago, I read I Am In Here, the story of Elizabeth Bonker, a non‑speaking autistic girl who learned to communicate using a letterboard.
-At the time, Avrumi’s teachers dismissed the idea.
+Her poetry, her insight, her brilliance—it all stunned me.
+But when I mentioned the possibility to Avrumi’s teachers, they dismissed it immediately.
 “He doesn’t know his ABCs,” they insisted.

 After much research, I found a place called "Mouth to Hand Learning Center," run by a remarkable woman named Judy Chinitz.